4 min read

 The Twin Hearts Meditation was developed by Master Choa Kok Sui to help flush out negative thoughts and emotions that congest our mind and body every day.
 It is practised in over 126 countries around the world and the testimonials of personal healing and positive life transformation have been incredible.
 Meditating on the Twin Hearts enables the body to absorb a tremendous amount of energy which many refer to as Prana, Chi or life’s energy.
 This has a flushing and cleansing effect, then stimulating and energising effect through the practitioners’ system resulting in better physical, emotional and mental health.

-He could be a cynical bastard at the best of times but when life finally fucked him up with a reality uppercut he would indiscriminately take whatever was at hand to help him through the unexpected difficult time he and his family suddenly faced.
-In the past, whenever he imagined what hard times looked like, he'd assumed he would simply take the edge off by taking refuge in those lofty, eruidite cultural things he'd obsessed over his half a lifetime of study.
-But now he found so many of those cultural treasures he'd amassed would suddenly go out of the window and be replaced by a three minute pop song on the radio or a trite spiritual meme he'd scrolled upon on his social media feed.
+He could be a cynical bastard at the best of times, but when life finally fucked him up with a reality uppercut, he would indiscriminately reach for whatever was at hand to help him through the sudden, difficult time he and his family now faced.
+In the past, whenever he imagined what hard times might look like, he assumed he would take the edge off by retreating into those lofty, erudite cultural things he had obsessed over through half a lifetime of study.
+But now, so many of those cultural treasures he had amassed seemed to fly out the window, replaced instead by a three-minute pop song on the radio or a trite spiritual meme he stumbled across on his social media feed.

 “Relax.
 Nothing is under control.”

-And yet it was a fourth B that helped above all those giants.
+And yet it was a fourth B that comforted him more than all those giants:

 John Barry.

-If there was elevator music for his current state of mind then it would probably be the theme tune to Somewhere In Time by the legendary film composer, John Barry.
-He'd remembered it after being cajoled to attend a personal development course months before the trouble came.
+If there were elevator music for his current state of mind, it would probably be the theme from Somewhere in Time by the legendary film composer John Barry.
+He had remembered it after being cajoled into attending a personal development course, months before the trouble began.

-The four day course had ended with a final meditation prayer carried out by Master Co, a senior instructor at the world pranic healing center and lasting the best part of half an hour to forty minutes in duration.
+The four-day course had ended with a final meditation prayer, led by Master Co, a senior instructor at the World Pranic Healing Center.
+It lasted the better part of half an hour—perhaps forty minutes.

-As he listened to Master Co's Twin Hearts meditation prayer that first time, he felt conflicted.
-It combined the lightest, most accessible, some might say superficial meditation practice of eastern mysticism with a western Hallmark card sentiment, a strange mish mash of text combining Master Choa Kok Sui and Saint Francis of Assisi.
-As he tried to go with it and sit still, he found his spiritual snobbishness kicking off in his head in as he thought back on all the times he'd actually sat and focused on ancient buddhist meditation teachings with his father and friends.
-He imagined they'd all scoff at such a seemingly rice paper thin meditation prayer as this.
+As he listened to Master Co’s Twin Hearts meditation prayer that first time, he felt conflicted.
+It combined the lightest, most accessible—some might even say superficial—elements of Eastern mysticism with a Western Hallmark-card sentiment, a strange mishmash of text drawn from both Master Choa Kok Sui and Saint Francis of Assisi.
+As he tried to sit still and go with it, his spiritual snobbishness began to flare.
+He thought back on the times he had sat with his father and friends, studying ancient Buddhist meditation teachings, and imagined them scoffing at such a rice-paper-thin practice as this.

-The best music works on a subconscious level and creeps into those unguarded places where your soft, tender heart of compassion waits to be activated.
-As pink and golden light filled his mind with thoughts of deep compassion for friends, family and the world at large, he suddenly found himself free of conceit and wondered whether it was the spoken meditation or the John Barry music.
-Most likely it was both.
+The best music works on a subconscious level.
+It creeps into unguarded places, where the soft, tender heart of compassion waits to be activated.
+As pink and golden light filled his mind with thoughts of love for friends, family, and the world at large, he suddenly felt free of conceit.
+Was it the meditation, or the John Barry music?
+Most likely both.

-It was during the Twin Hearts meditation that he re-discovered that feeling of childhood and months later, when faced with challenges, he would take solace in trancing out to that same music with the prayer still fresh in his mind and heart.
+It was during that Twin Hearts meditation that he re-discovered the feeling of childhood.
+Months later, when challenges struck, he would take solace in trancing out to the same music, the prayer still fresh in his mind and heart.

-Sometimes the things that heal us in hard times are not always the most sophisticated or complex.
+Sometimes the things that heal us in hard times are not the most sophisticated or complex.

 Allow yourself to be a tunnel for divine light and divine joy.
 Bless the entire earth with light and joy, specially people who are sad, people who are in pain, people who are depressed, fill them with light and joy.
 Imagine golden light from your hands going down to the entire earth, filling the whole earth with light, with love.